 Cordelia Williams has been acclaimed as a pianist of great power and delicate sensitivity, drawing in audiences with her rich sound, natural eloquence and “spell-binding simplicity”.Read More

-Her curiosity towards religions and faith led to her project, Between Heaven and the Clouds: Messiaen 2015.
-In collaboration with award-winning poet Michael Symmons Roberts, Lord Rowan Williams and artist Sophie Hacker, this year-long series of events and performances explores the music, context and theology of Messiaen’s Vingt Regards sur l’Enfant-Jésus.
+Her curiosity towards religions and faith led to her year long project, Between Heaven and the Clouds: Messiaen 2015.
+In collaboration with award winning poet Michael Symmons Roberts, former Archbishop of Canterbury Lord Rowan Williams and artist Sophie Hacker, this ambitious series of events and performances explore d the music, context and theology of Messiaen’s Vingt Regards sur l’Enfant Jésus.
+Following this, she was delighted to be appointed in 2018 as Piano

-Cordelia has a great enthusiasm for presenting and introducing music; her Cafe Muse evenings bring classical music out of the concert hall and into the relaxed setting of bars and brasseries.
+Cordelia has a great enthusiasm for presenting and introducing music; her occasional Cafe Muse evenings bring classical music out of the concert hall and into the relaxed setting of bars and brasseries.
 She is also a passionate chamber musician, having appeared with the Endellion, Fitzwilliam and Maggini quartets among others.
-Since becoming Piano Winner of BBC Young Musician 2006, she has performed with orchestras including London Mozart Players and Royal Northern Sinfonia, and given recitals at the Barbican Hall and Purcell Room, as well as in France, Italy, Norway, Switzerland, Austria, Thailand, China, America, Mexico, Kenya and the Gulf States.
+Since becoming Piano Winner of BBC Young Musician 2006, she has enjoyed traveling and performing through France, Italy, Norway, Switzerland, Austria, Thailand, China, America, Mexico, Kenya and the Gulf States.
+Cordelia welcomed her first child in 2017 , who has accompanied her on several concert tours and will be joined by a sibling this year.

 Particularly impressive is her rhythmically subtle, poetic and painstakingly detailed approach to Davidsbündlertänze.
 This performance shows an artist who is aware of how to manipulate and control rubato whilst remaining within the requisite stylistic limits and never risking vulgarity.
 Williams’ phrasing never fails to disappoint in an account which is impeccable technically, totally uninhibited, and brimming with joy and abandon in the famously energised movements… Rarely can a young artist have displayed such maturity, control, taste and stylistic sensitivity so early on in their recording careers.